 The Grand Junction Housing Authority in concert with the City of Grand Junction, Mesa County, the City of Fruita, the Town of Palisade, Mesa State College, and the Colorado Division of Housing facilitated the completion of the 2002 Housing Needs Assessment for the Grand Junction Urban Area.
-The following recommendations were identified.
-Accomplishments during the 2002 program year are identified following corresponding bullets.
+The following recommendations in bold font were identified.
+Accomplishments during the 2003 program year are reported following corresponding bullets.